PrEP Quick Guide

 Why are these specific labs recommended?

-HIV Ag/Ab: Because the risk of HIV drug resistance development is relatively high when someone inadvertently starts PrEP in the setting of unrecognized/undetected HIV infection, HIV testing should be performed at baseline, and PrEP should be initiated (i.e., first dose taken) within 7 days after a negative test.
-Instrumented, laboratory-based assays are preferred, but use of a “rapid” (i.e., point-of-care) FDA-approved, fingerstick blood test is an option.
+HIV Ag/Ab: Because HIV drug resistance can develop relatively easily when someone inadvertently starts PrEP in the setting of unrecognized/undetected HIV infection, HIV testing should be performed at baseline, and PrEP should be initiated (i.e., first dose taken) within 7 days after a negative test.
+Instrumented, laboratory-based assays are preferred, but use of a “rapid” (i.e., point of care) FDA-approved, fingerstick blood test is an option.
 Rapid oral HIV tests are less sensitive and therefore not recommended.

-HIV-1 RNA: A negative HIV Ag/Ab or Ab-only test with detectable HIV RNA results may indicate recent HIV acquisition.
-Providers should inquire about exposures within the last few months and evaluate for signs/symptoms of acute HIV – consider reaching out to a local HIV expert and/or the NCCC PrEPline or NCCC HIV Warmline for questions regarding HIV test interpretation and PrEP.
-Note: testing should also be considered when clinically indicated, such as in the setting of missed doses with concerning signs or symptoms.
+HIV-1 RNA: A negative HIV Ag/Ab or Ab-only test with detectable HIV RNA (“viral load”) results may indicate recent HIV acquisition.
+Providers should inquire about exposures within the last few months and evaluate for signs/symptoms of acute HIV – consider reaching out to a local HIV expert and/or the NCCC for questions regarding HIV test interpretation for people starting or already taking PrEP.
+Note: HIV viral load testing should also be considered when clinically indicated, such as in the setting of missed PrEP doses in a person with concerning signs or symptoms.

-Hepatitis B: Testing (with hepatitis B surface antigen [HBsAg], core antibody [HBcAb], and surface antibody [HBsAb]) is recommended at baseline especially for people initiating oral PrEP, because oral PrEP medications also have anti-HBV activity.
-At minimum, negative HBsAg status should be confirmed and people who are HBV susceptible should be offered vaccination.
-Note: a reactive HBsAg is not a contraindication to starting daily oral PrEP; however, patients should be further evaluated for HBV treatment eligibility and counseled on the possible need for clinical and laboratory monitoring when/if daily oral PrEP is discontinued (see Section on HBV, HCV, and other STIs for details).
-2-1-1 oral PrEP for people with reactive HBsAg is not recommended due to concerns regarding intermittent (i.e., non-daily) medication exposure in the setting of chronic HBV infection.
+Hepatitis B: Testing (specifically “triple screening” with hepatitis B surface antigen [HBsAg], core antibody [HBcAb], and surface antibody [HBsAb]) is recommended at baseline especially for people initiating oral PrEP, because oral PrEP medications also have anti-HBV activity and clinical monitoring is recommended at/after discontinuation for people with hepatitis B infection.
+At a minimum, negative HBsAg status should be confirmed and people who are HBV susceptible should be offered vaccination.
+Note: A reactive HBsAg is not a contraindication to starting daily oral PrEP; however, patients should be further evaluated for HBV treatment eligibility and counseled on the possible need for clinical and laboratory monitoring when/if daily oral PrEP is discontinued (see Section on HBV, HCV, and other STIs for details).
+Event-driven oral PrEP for people with reactive HBsAg is not recommended due to concerns regarding intermittent (i.e., non-daily) medication exposure in the setting of chronic HBV.

-Hepatitis C: PrEP care also presents an opportunity to screen for hepatitis C, which can be transmitted sexually and through injection drug use.
+Hepatitis C: Hepatitis C can be transmitted sexually and through injection drug use.
 Reactive HCV antibody results should be followed by HCV RNA (“viral load”) testing to confirm active infection.
 Persons without chronic HCV infection who have ongoing risk for hepatitis C exposures should be re-screened annually.
-People with previously treated HCV infection should be re-screened with HCV RNA (i.e., not HCV Ab, which often remains reactive after HCV treatment): more information is available via the American Association for the Study of Liver Diseases HCV Guidelines.
+People with previously treated HCV infection should be re-screened with HCV RNA (i.e., not HCV Ab, which often remains reactive after HCV treatment).
+Individualized provider consultation on HCV screening and treatment evaluation is available by calling the NCCC.

 What are signs and symptoms of acute HIV?

-Presentation of acute HIV infection is highly variable and many people experience no symptoms.
+• Presentation of acute HIV infection is highly variable and many people experience no symptoms.
 Others experience a flu-like syndrome and may present with fever, headache, fatigue, myalgias/arthralgias, generalized rash, pharyngitis, lymphadenopathy, night sweats, and/or diarrhea.
-Observations from clinical trials suggest that clinical presentation of “classic” acute retroviral syndrome is almost always absent among people on PrEP (especially people on LA-CAB) who subsequently acquire HIV infection.
+Observations from clinical trials suggest that clinical presentation of “classic” acute retroviral syndrome is almost always absent among people on PrEP (especially people on long-acting injectable cabotegravir) who subsequently acquire HIV infection.

 Clinical Monitoring: Side Effects and Toxicities